novafloss/minions-formula/docs/source/format.rst

 =============================

 You can fetch a minion configuration from a git repository.
-Put the minion directory in ``.minion`` in the root of your project and setup salt to clone the project repository:
+Put the minion directory in ``.minion`` in the root of your project and ask minions-formula to clone the project repository:

 .. code-block:: yaml